POSTED BY November 18, 2013 COMMENTS (205)ON

 Today I will talk about the simplest financial product known to me – the Recurring Deposit or RD as it is called.
 Most investors know about Recurring Deposits and have used them at some point of time.
 However, many investors are still confused regarding this straightforward product.

 Also, I will share tips on extracting the maximum benefit out of Recurring Deposits and on using this product to lead a better financial life.
-(Even our upcoming investors bootcamp will help you lead a better financial life).

 Recurring Deposits are often rightfully called one of the simplest financial products in the world.
 You open a Recurring Deposit for a fixed amount and for a fixed tenure.
 Each month that fixed amount is invested and you earn interest (at a predefined rate) on the Recurring Deposit.

 For example – You can open a Rs.
 1,000 Recurring Deposit for 2 years @ 9% interest.
 Now for the next 24 months, Rs.
 1,000 will be invested from your bank account and it will get accumulated in the Recurring Deposit and will accrue interest at the rate that was offered.
 This is exactly the same as putting Rs.
 1,000 in a piggy bank on a certain date for the next 2 years, except that in Recurring Deposit you also get interest income (which is not an option with the piggy bank).